batistagroup/knowledgebase/docs/index.md

-# Batista Group Knowledgebase
+# Batista Group Tutorials

 Welcome to the internal knowledgebase for the Batista Group at Yale University.
-This resource serves as a centralized repository of information, protocols, and documentation for group members.
+This resource serves as a centralized repository of information, protocols, tutorials, and documentation for group members.

 ## About Us